jmswtlk/PortalToTruth/README.md

 ---

 See https://jmswtlk.github.io/GitHub-ing/ (and https://github.com/jmswtlk) to watch progress.
+Also, I use our technology blog for related commentary.
+Example: https://tgsoc.org/tech/2020/03/13/update-of-sorts/.

 ---